viveknarang/krama-AI/docs/src/index.html.md

 It is important to understand the concept of product groups.
 For search quality and other advanced features provided by our platform, products are grouped to form product groups.
 These product groups are essentially a product with different variations.
 Example: A shirt can be of multiple sizes and/or colors.
 So all of the variations of this shirt are grouped to form a product group.
 </aside>

-The search API is fairly powerful too.
+The search API is fairly powerful too (Work in progress, expect great features coming up soon!).
 It allows features like search on a specific field or a set of fields.
 The search API responds with product groups where the query matches certain fields.
 Search API also allows you to select the standard facets to be included in the API response.
 In addtion to the features mentioned above, the API automatically syncs the search index with changes in products/product groups, **in real-time**.
 Also, for efficiency and speed, the search and GET product/productgroup endpoints are cached.
 Upon any updates, the cache is updated as well.

 We are continuously adding new features and improving this API, if you have any suggestions please reach out to us [here](mailto:vivek.narang10@gmail.com)